1969 Texas vs. Arkansas football game: Legacy

 This game has been nicknamed "Dixie's Last Stand", since it was the last major American sporting event played between two all-white teams.
-However, major college football was not completely integrated until 1972 when the final holdouts, LSU and Ole Miss, fielded their first black varsity members.
+However, major college football was not completely integrated until 1972 when the final holdouts, Brigham Young, LSU and Ole Miss, fielded their first black varsity members.

 With the Vietnam War still raging and Nixon in attendance, protesters came to the game, and one of them climbed up a tree overlooking the stadium and held up an antiwar sign.
 An urban legend grew up around this game, claiming that this protester was Arkansas native and future President Bill Clinton.
 Clinton, however, was not at the game, as he was then a Rhodes Scholar at the University of Oxford in England, and was listening to the game on a shortwave radio with some American friends.

+The 1970 Arkansas-Texas game in Austin was moved from its usual October date to the first Saturday in December by ABC.
+The Longhorns entered ranked No. 1 in both the AP and UPI coaches polls and carried a 29-game winning streak, while the Razorbacks came in No. 4 in both polls, riding a nine-game winning streak after losing their season opener to Stanford at Little Rock.
+This time there was no drama, as Texas won in a 42-7 rout to wrap up the UPI national championship (the UPI coaches poll did not conduct a post-bowl poll until 1974).
+Arkansas did not play in a bowl game, thanks to LSU routing Ole Miss 61-17 later that night to clinch the Southeastern Conference championship and a berth in the Orange Bowl opposite Big Eight Conference champion Nebraska.
+Texas lost 24-11 to Notre Dame in the Cotton Bowl, ending its 30-game winning streak and allowing Nebraska to win the AP national championship with a 17-12 Orange Bowl win vs. LSU.